School Pipeline Safety Toolkit

 2.0 Protecting Pipelines and Schools

-Government and industry statistics show that improper or unauthorized digging near a pipeline is the most common cause of pipeline damage.
-The Damage Information Reporting Tool reveals that Texas is in the leading region (West South Central) for pipeline damages across the U.S. The over 55,035 damage events reported in this region in 2014, suggests that pipelines may be at elevated damage risk due to local dynamics such as population and economic growth and increase in construction spending.
+Government and industry statistics show that improper or unauthorized digging near a pipeline remains a leading cause of pipeline damage.
+The Damage Information Reporting Tool reveals that Texas leads the nation in annual damages to underground pipelines and utilities with an estimated 45,384 damages in 2017.
+This data suggests that pipelines may be at elevated damage risk due to local dynamics such as population, economic growth, increase in construction spending, and excavation activity.

 Know What’s Below.
 Call Before You Dig.

 School officials can also help protect pipelines by being aware of the 811 call process and enforcing 811 requirements on and near school property.
 Pipeline operators are members of a nationwide system of 811 call centers.
 When you call 811, a free service, a local 811 call center representative will notify pipeline operators regarding your anticipated excavation project.
 Operators will come out to locate and mark their lines for safety at no cost to you.
 When you call 811 in Texas, be sure to allow 48 hours for the process to be completed.
 Once lines are located, respect the marks and dig with care.

 Pipelines in Texas are governed by federal and state agencies: The U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration, the federal regulatory body, and the Texas Railroad Commission, the state regulatory body.
 Each work together for the common goal of protecting people and the environment by advancing the safe transportation of energy and other hazardous materials that are essential to our daily lives.
 These governmental agencies ensure that pipeline regulations are properly followed and enforced, resulting in greater public and environmental safety.